Xbox Series X vs. Xbox Series S: Which Xbox should you buy?

 Meanwhile, the Xbox Series S on paper looks less powerful than the Xbox One X. But it uses newer chip architecture to deliver 1440p gaming for a price that's around half that of its bigger sibling.
 There's also a 1TB Xbox Series S available in black, which ramps up the price but offers double the SSD space, which is useful for modern games that seem to be constantly ballooning in install size.

-Neither console is likely to leave you disappointed; the Series X is for people who want true 4K power, while the Series S would make a good companion for people who most err on the side of the PS5
+Neither console is likely to leave you disappointed; the Series X is for people who want true 4K power, while the Series S is a good choice for those with a restricted budget or anybody who wants a companion machine to sit along the PS5 (Xbox's exclusive library is thin but with a few worthwhile games not on PlayStation).

 But read on to see how the face-off between the Xbox Series X vs. Xbox Series S plays out and which would be best for you.